ArcadiusK/cornerfind-angular/README.md

-• E-commerce website to buy and sell (new and used) baby related products (clothes, cribs, strollers, books etc)
+• Cornerfind is an e-commerce website to buy and sell (new and used) baby related products (clothes, cribs, strollers, books etc)

 • Built with fullstack javascript Angular.js, NodeJS, MongoDB, Express.js